ubcecon/tutorials/vscode.md

 ## Latex

 1. Setup latex with either TeXLive or MikTeX (on Windows)
-  - In order for SyncTex to work properly, you may need to update miktex to a more recent version using the miktex console
+   - In order for SyncTex to work properly on MikTex  you may need to update to a more recent version using the miktex console

 2. Install the extension:
    https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop
 3. Install spellchecker: